altuslabsxyz/devnet-builder/README.md

 2. Select "Deploy Devnet" workflow
 3. Click "Run workflow"
 4. Fill in the parameters:
-   - `stable_tag`: Version to use (e.g., `v0.8.1-testnet`)
+   - `stable_tag`: Version to use (e.g., `v1.1.0`, `v0.8.1-testnet`)
    - `fork_target`: Select network to fork (`testnet` or `mainnet`)
      - **testnet**: Forks from stabletestnet_2201-1
      - **mainnet**: Forks from stable_988-1
-   - `snapshot_url`: Leave empty to use default snapshot (recommended), set to "none" for state-sync, or provide custom URL
    - Leave other parameters as default or customize as needed
 5. Click "Run workflow"

 The workflow will:
-- Automatically determine chain-id and RPC endpoint based on fork target
+- Automatically determine chain-id, RPC endpoint, peers, and snapshot based on fork target
-- Provision and sync the target chain (using snapshot or state-sync)
+- Provision and sync the target chain using snapshot
 - Export its genesis
 - Build a local devnet
 - Deploy and start all validator nodes as systemd services